Venomous Snakes in North Dakota

 Plains Hog-nosed snakes are also called Western hog-nosed snakes or blow snakes.
 They are relatively short and stout-bodied.
 Their color pattern is variable.
 But most morphs of this snake resemble a rattlesnake in coloration.

-When threatened, these snakes flatten their heads, hiss, and vibrate tails like rattlesnakes.
+These snakes flatten their heads, hiss, and vibrate tails like rattlesnakes when threatened.
 They also may bluff strike without opening their mouths.
 This is more like a headbutt than a strike.
 As a last resort, they play dead.

 Symptoms of Rattlesnake Bites